Temitopeadep/Databases-and-SQL-for-Data-Science-with-Python/README.md

 ### Databases-and-SQL-for-Data-Science-with-Python

 ## Introduction
-Understand three Chicago datasets
+--Understand three Chicago datasets

-Load the three datasets into three tables in a SQLIte database
+--Load the three datasets into three tables in a SQLIte database

-Execute SQL queries to answer assignment questions
+--Execute SQL queries to answer assignment questions